 Comparative politics examines the relationships between government and society around the world.
-This includes studies of individual countries such as Russia or Japan, as well as political issues such as the role of government in the economy, transitions to democracy or aboriginal-state relations across sets of countries.
+This includes studies of individual countries such as Russia or the United States, as well as political issues such as the role of government in the economy, transitions to democracy or aboriginal-state relations across sets of countries.